dercodeKoenig/Real-ESRGAN/README.md

-Fixed version of ESRGAN for more modern pyorch.
+Fixed version of ESRGAN for more modern pytorch.

 You can run ESRGAN and other upscaling models for free at https://image-upscaling.net/